OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-16.md

 ## 2 Samuel 16:22

-So they pitched a tent for Absalom on the roof,
+So they set up a tent for Absalom on the roof,
 and Absalom went in to his father’s concubines in the sight of all Israel.

 ## 2 Samuel 16:23